 The work involves responsibility for planning, implementing, supervising, coordinating and conducting a comprehensive employee training program for the Onondaga County Department of Water Environment Protection.
-Under the general supervision of the Commissioner of Water Environment Protection, an employee in this class exercises considerable latitude in determining the training needs of each division within the department.
-An employee in this classification will prepare and administer in-house training programs, arranging for on-premises training by vendors/consultants, coordinating continuing education opportunities, arranging for off-premises trainings as well as assuring compliance with all mandated trainings.
+Under the general supervision of the Work Force Development Officer, an employee in this class works with senior WEP management to determine the training needs of each division within the department.
+An employee in this classification will prepare and administer in-house training programs, arrange for on-premises training by vendors/consultants, coordinate continuing education opportunities, arrange for off-premises trainings as well as assuring compliance with all mandated trainings.
 May exercise supervision over a limited number of support staff.
 Does related work as required.

 TYPICAL WORK ACTIVITIES

-Identifies staff training needs and designs/develops a specialized program to meet those needs within the wastewater treatment industry, for personnel within the sewer maintenance, pump station operation and maintenance, treatment plant operation and maintenance, construction, instrumentation and electrical, industrial waste control, engineering, flood control and laboratory sections;
+Identifies staff training needs and designs/develops a specialized program to meet those needs within the wastewater treatment industry, for personnel within all divisions at (engineering, maintenance (treatment plant, facilities, sewers and pump stations), operations, instrumentation, electrical, automotive, clerical, plumbing, GIS, laboratory, construction administration/inspection, etc.